There are clear signs that indicate your child was misdiagnosed with ADHD.

 There is a medical condition that is frequently misdiagnosed as ADHD, says Steven Y. Park, MD, otolaryngologist and author of “Sleep, Interrupted: A Physician Reveals The #1 Reason Why So Many Of Us Are Sick And Tired.”

-The medical condition is sleep apnea — yes, sleep apnea; this is not limited to overweight middle-aged men.
+The medical condition is obstructive sleep apnea — yes, sleep apnea; this vastly misdiagnosed condition is not limited to overweight middle-age men.

 Dr. Park says, “It’s been estimated that about one-fourth to one-third of all children with ADHD actually have untreated obstructive sleep apnea.”

-A study has shown that after adeno-tonsillectomy, 50 percent of children with ADHD diagnosed before surgery had no more symptoms, continues Dr. Park.
+A study has shown that after adeno-tonsillectomy, 50 percent of children who had ADHD diagnosed before this surgery had no more symptoms after the operation, continues Dr. Park.

-Snoring is a hallmark symptom of sleep apnea, though not every snorer has sleep apnea.
+Snoring is a hallmark symptom of sleep apnea, though not every snorer has sleep apnea, and not every person with OSA is a snorer.

 Many circumstances can lead to behaviors that fit the criteria for attention deficit hyperactivity disorder in kids.